Achievable logoAchievable logo

 Antibody structure and antigen presentation triggering immune responses

-When a pathogen enters an antigen-presenting cell (APC), it is broken down into fragments, or antigen, and displayed on the cell’s surface.
-These antigen fragments are recognized by a T cell receptor, triggering immune responses tailored to how and where the pathogen is found:
+When a pathogen enters an antigen-presenting cell (APC), it is broken down into fragments, or antigens, and displayed on the cell’s surface.
+These antigen fragments are recognized by a T cell receptor, triggering immune responses that depend on where the pathogen is located:

 • If it is an intracellular pathogen, the infected host cell displays antigen fragments on its surface.
 A cytotoxic T cell detects these fragments and instructs the host cell to self-destruct, eliminating the threat before it can spread.